-2 Lascelles Avenue has aesthetic significance as an intact and high quality Interwar Georgian Revival residence with Spanish Mission influences, a combination of architectural influence which gives it an usual character.
-Key features contributing towards its aesthetic value include the rectilinear two-storey form, asymmetrical façade, a shallow-pitched gabled roof clad in slate, stuccoed walls, quoining and a moulded arched hood to the entrance, balcony above the entrance, sash windows with shutters, deep eaves, balanced chimneys, vertical window and recessed entrance treatment.
+2 Lascelles Avenue is of aesthetic significance as an intact and high quality Interwar Georgian Revival residence with Spanish Mission influences, a combination of architectural styles which gives it an unusual character.
+Designed by the reputed interwar architect Marcus Martin, its aesthetic value is derived from its rectilinear two-storey form, asymmetrical façade, a shallow-pitched gabled roof clad in slate, stuccoed walls, quoining and a moulded arched hood to the entrance, balcony above the entrance, sash windows with shutters, deep eaves, balanced chimneys, vertical window and recessed entrance treatment.
 (Criterion E)